Lobster: Killing methods and animal welfare

 Several methods are used for killing lobsters.
 The most common way of killing lobsters is by placing them live in boiling water, sometimes after being placed in a freezer for a period.
 Boiling lobsters has been banned in several jurisdictions, including Switzerland, New Zealand, and parts of Italy.
 In Italy, offenders face fines of up to €495.

 Another method is to split the lobster or sever the body in half lengthwise.
 To effectively kill the lobster quickly, the whole lobster must be split in two (not just its head, as is the practice in some restaurants).
 Lobsters may also be killed or immobilized immediately before boiling by a stab into the brain (pithing), in the belief that this will stop suffering.
 However, a lobster's brain operates from not one but several ganglia, and disabling only the frontal ganglion does not usually result in death.
-Lobsters can be killed by electrocution prior to cooking with a device called the CrustaStun.
-Another method of rendering a lobster unconscious, chilling, has not been found to be effective.
+Lobsters can be killed by electrocution prior to cooking.
+Another method of rendering a lobster unconscious is by chilling, but this method lacks evidence and needs further study.